poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 you don't need to believe me when I say that that's their goal.
 Document after document within the archive that Edward Snowden provided us declare that to be their goal.
-They are obsessed with searching out every small little crevice on the planet where some form of communication might take place without their being able to invade it.
+They are obsessed with searching out any small little crevice on the planet where some form of communication might take place without their being able to invade it.

-One of the stories that we're working on now (I used to get in trouble when I was at The Guardian for previewing my stories, I'm not at The Guardian anymore so I'm going to do it anyway), [audience applauds]
-is: the NSA and the GCHQ are being driven crazy by the idea that you can go on an airplane and use certain cellphone devices or Internet services and be away from their prying eyes for a few hours at a time.
+One of the stories that we're working on now (I used to get in trouble when I was at The Guardian for previewing my stories, I'm not at The Guardian anymore so I'm going to do it anyway), is: the NSA and the GCHQ are being driven crazy by the idea that you can go on an airplane and use certain cellphone devices or Internet services and be away from their prying eyes for a few hours at a time.
 They are obsessed with finding ways to invade the systems of online, onboard Internet services and mobile phone services.
 The very idea that human beings can communicate, even for a few moments, without them being able to collect, and store, analyze, and monitor what it is that we're saying, is simply intolerable.
 That is their institutional mandate.

 And when I get asked questions, when I do interviews in different countries, well, "Why would they want to spy on this official?"
 Or,